-Rockwell Automation, Inc. Shareowner Relations, E-7F19 1201 S. Second Street Milwaukee, Wisconsin 53204, USA +1-414-382-8410
+Rockwell Automation, Inc. Shareowner Relations, E-7F19 1201 South Second Street Milwaukee, Wisconsin 53204, USA +1-414-382-8410

-SHAREOWNER PROPOSALS FOR 2009 ANNUAL MEETING
+SHAREOWNER PROPOSALS FOR 2011 ANNUAL MEETING

-If a shareowner wants to submit a proposal for possible inclusion in our proxy statement for the 2009 Annual Meeting of Shareowners, the proposal must be received by the Office of the Secretary at our global headquarters, 1201 South Second Street, Milwaukee, Wisconsin 53204, USA by August 16, 2008.
-In addition, our By-Laws require a shareowner desiring to propose any matter for consideration of the shareowners at the 2009 Annual Meeting of Shareowners to notify the Corporation's Secretary in writing at the address listed in the preceding sentence on or after October 10, 2008 and through November 9, 2008.
-If the number of directors to be elected to the Board at the 2008 Annual Meeting of Shareowners is increased and we do not make a public announcement naming all of the nominees for director or specifying the increased size of the Board on or before October 30, 2008, a shareowner proposal with respect to nominees for any new position created by such increase will be considered timely if received by our Secretary not later than the tenth day following our public announcement of the increase.
-The specific requirements and procedures for shareowner proposals are set forth in our By-laws, which are available on our website at www.rockwellautomation.com on the "Investor Relations" page under the link "About Us" then the heading "Corporate Governance-By Laws".
+If a shareowner wants to submit a proposal for possible inclusion in our proxy statement for the 2011 Annual Meeting of Shareowners, the proposal must be received by the Office of the Secretary at our global headquarters, 1201 South Second Street, Milwaukee, Wisconsin 53204, USA by August 13, 2010.
+In addition, if a shareowner wants to propose any matter for consideration of the shareowners at the 2011 Annual Meeting of Shareowners, our By-Laws require the shareowner to notify the Corporation's Secretary in writing at the address listed in the preceding sentence on or after October 5, 2010 and on or before November 4, 2010.
+If the number of directors to be elected to the Board at the 2011 Annual Meeting of Shareowners is increased and we do not make a public announcement naming all of the nominees for director or specifying the increased size of the Board on or before October 25, 2010, a shareowner proposal with respect to nominees for any new position created by such increase will be considered timely if received by our Secretary not later than the tenth day following our public announcement of the increase.
+The specific requirements and procedures for shareowner proposals are set forth in our By-Laws, which are available on our website at www.rockwellautomation.com on the "Investor Relations" page under the link "About Us" then the heading "Corporate Governance - By-Laws."